leinardi/JDInstaller/roles/kvm/kvm.md

 > Note taht, for each dedicated GPU, a new entry in your bootscreen will be added.
 Only 1 entry per GPU.
 You are going to see in your boot screen something as: ubuntu, ubuntu with virtualized <dGPU1_name>, ubuntu with virtualized <dGPU2_name>... etc

+### Credits

+Special thanks to bryansteiner for providing a clear [gpu-passthrough-tutorial](https://github.com/bryansteiner/gpu-passthrough-tutorial) guide for KVM.

+> Note that this playbook does not support realtime GPU drivers unbinding (unlike bryan's tutorial).
+I faced some issues while trying to unbind/bind my Nvidia GPU at runtime